Podcast Starter Kit: 7 Things You Need in 2023

 That said, digital audio interfaces are becoming increasingly popular among podcasters for their flexibility.

-Regarding actual models, the Focusrite Scarlett 2i2, the Rodecaster Pro, and the Zoom H4N Pro are all great options to consider.
+Regarding actual models, the Focusrite Scarlett 2i2, the Rodecaster Pro, and the Zoom H4N Pro are all great options.

 Acoustic Treatment For Your Recording Space